 Scleroderma is not currently considered a curable disease.
-Most Scleroderma treatments fall into two general categories:
+Most scleroderma treatments fall into two general categories:

-- Treatments for specific clinical symptoms such as heartburn, difficulty swallowing, Raynaud’s, digital ulceration, kidney problems, etc., can often be fairly effective, especially during the earlier stages of the disease.
-The specific treatments for most potential Scleroderma-related clinical symptoms are covered in great detail in the Scleroderma FAQ in the section titled “Treatments: Specific Symptoms”.
+Treatments for specific clinical symptoms such as heartburn, difficulty swallowing, Raynaud’s, digital ulceration, kidney problems, etc., can often be fairly effective, especially during the earlier stages of the disease.
+The specific treatments for most potential scleroderma-related clinical symptoms are covered in great detail in the Scleroderma FAQ in the section titled “Treatments: Specific Symptoms”.

-- Since Scleroderma is considered an autoimmune disease where the symptoms ultimately develop as a result of the immune system creating antibodies that attack healthy cells, it is very common for physicians to try to reduce these systemic effects by using drugs that suppress the overall immune system.
+Immune system regulation/suppression – Since scleroderma is considered an autoimmune disease where the symptoms ultimately develop as a result of the immune system creating antibodies that attack healthy cells, it is very common for physicians to try to reduce these systemic effects by using drugs that suppress the overall immune system.
 There are a number of different drugs that are used, including a number of different immunosuppressant drugs normally used for treating cancer.
 Some research studies show modest short-term improvements from using these drugs, including a reduction of some symptoms resulting in an improved quality of life for patients.
 However, there are no data that indicates immunosuppressant treatments increase overall longevity.
 The Scleroderma FAQ includes a list of commonly used immunosuppressant medications, including their major side effects, in the section titled “Treatments – General: Standard / Multi-Symptom”.

-In addition, there are three other experimental / alternative treatment approaches that are discussed in some detail in the Scleroderma FAQ in the section titled “Treatments – General: Research-Based Experimental / Alternative”.
+In addition, there are two other experimental / alternative treatment approaches that are discussed in some detail in the Scleroderma FAQ in the section titled “Treatments – General: Research-Based Experimental / Alternative”.
 These include:

-- Autologous Stem Cell Transplants – this is an experimental treatment that uses the patient’s own stem cells to essentially restart their immune system.
-Autologous stem cell transplant is a complex procedure and there is definite risk associated with the procedure itself.
-However, mortality rates are now much lower than in the initial studies as researchers have learned to better screen patients for HSCT.
-One of the primary risk factors for treatment mortality is heart involvement, so patients that receive HSCT as part of these studies are screened carefully for potential existing cardiac problems before being accepted into the study.
+Autologous Stem Cell Transplants (sometimes called hematopoietic stem cell transplants and abbreviated HSCT) – This is an experimental treatment that uses the patient’s own stem cells essentially to restart his/her immune system.
+Autologous stem cell transplant is a complex procedure, and there is definite risk associated with the procedure itself.
+However, mortality rates are now much lower than in the initial studies as researchers have learned to better screen patients for this procedure.
+One of the primary risk factors for treatment mortality is heart involvement, so patients who receive HSCT as part of these studies are screened carefully for potential existing cardiac problems before being accepted into the study.